OrangeSpyderMan/inkplate10-weather-cal/README.md

   `/srv/inkplate/server/config/config.yaml`, and dependencies to `/srv/inkplate/inkplate_venv`.

-The old server config path, `server/config.yaml`, is deprecated and will be removed in a future release.
-Move existing installs to `server/config/config.yaml` as soon as practical.

 For native systemd installs, run as root or as a user that can elevate with `sudo`, `doas`, or `run0`.
 The installer checks this before making system changes and exits cleanly if it cannot get the required privileges.